nfriedly/docpad-plugin-data/README.md

 **dataPaths**: An array of folders to search for data files in.
 Relative `dataPaths` are resolved from `docpadConfig.srcPath`, which defaults to `./src/`.
+Note that DocPad only watches for changes in folders under `docpadConfig.srcPath`.

 **camelCase**: converts file names with spaces, hyphens, etc. to camelCase to enable easier usage in templates.
 For example `foo-bar.json` becomes `@fooBar` when `true` vs `@['foo-bar']` when false.

 **alwaysReload**: Default behavior is to check the `mtime` and only reload modified files during regeneration.
-When true, this check will be skipped and all files will always be reloaded.
+When true, this check will be skipped and all files will be reloaded at each regeneration.
-Note that DocPad only watches for changes in folders under `docpadConfig.srcPath`.

 Config with default options in CoffeeScript: